Digital Embossing - Adds an embossed pattern without tooling

 It is used to add a tactile feel to packaging, advertisements, hang tags for clothing, business cards, and magazines.
 It is also used to emboss in braille for blind readers.

-You get a printed sheet, as seen on the product picture, where you can feel the effect.
+You get a printed card as seen in the product photo, where you can feel the texture.

 All samples come with a laminated information card, which includes contact details for the supplier.